 Introduction to Estes Park, Colorado

 Estes Park, Colorado, in Larimer county, is 23 miles W of Loveland, Colorado (center to center) and 52 miles NW of Denver, Colorado.
-The town, which is in the Fort Collins - Loveland area, has 5,413 residents.
+The town is in the Fort Collins - Loveland area.

 Estes Park History